Meet A Manatee: Betsy

 Nicknamed “The Inspector,” she is known for being curious

 Betsy was born to Amanda on October 19, 1990 at the Homosassa Springs Wildlife State Park in Homosassa, Florida.
 She is the sister of Ariel, who is also a Save the Manatee Club adoptee.
 For 20 years, Betsy called the park home, but in November 2010, she started living in a new temporary home – the Cincinnati Zoo in Ohio.
-In October 2017, she returned to Florida to live once again at the park with Ariel and Electra, two other manatee residents.
+In October 2017 she returned to Florida to live once again at the park.
 See a photo of Betsy in the Citrus County Chronicle as she is being prepared for the move.

 Betsy was named after Park Ranger Betsy Dearth, who took care of the manatees and was a long-time employee at the park, which is now known as the Ellie Schiller Homosassa Springs Wildlife State Park.
 Betsy the manatee has been described as curious, thoughtful, and observant by park employees, and she was nicknamed “The Inspector,” by Ranger Dearth.
 Betsy was known to welcome any new manatees that arrived at Homosassa, and she would be the first to investigate a fallen tree limb or any other new object that entered the spring.
 Once, when a film crew came to make a documentary at the park, Betsy delighted in frolicking and playing for the cameras as well as following the camera crew.

-In Cincinnati, Betsy was sharing tank space with two other manatees who were both rescued from Florida and are continuing their rehabilitation in Ohio.
-According to zoo staff, the three all got along well, and Betsy, by far the largest of the three at 1,800 pounds, perhaps served as a sort of “big sister” for the others.
+In Cincinnati, Betsy shared tank space with two other manatees that had been rescued from Florida and were continuing their rehabilitation in Ohio.
+According to zoo staff, the three all got along well.
+Betsy was by far the largest of the three at 1,800 pounds, and perhaps served as a sort of “big sister” for the others.
 Zoo staff say that the three manatees were observed taking naps together near one of the logs in the exhibit.

 If you are in Florida, you can visit Betsy and the other manatees at the Ellie Schiller Homosassa Springs Wildlife State Park.
-And be sure to check out other manatees on the Blue Spring webcams at ManaTV.org.
+You can also see them year-round on our webcams at ManaTV.org.